Reengineering technology: Building new IT delivery models from the top down and bottom up Tech Trends 2018

 Michael Dell, chairman and CEO

 Digital transformation is not about IT—even though technology often is both the driver and the enabler for dramatic change.
 It is a boardroom conversation, an event driven by a CEO and a line-of-business executive: How do you fundamentally reimagine your business?
 How do you embed sensors, connectivity, and intelligence in products?
 How do you reshape customer engagement and outcomes?
-The wealth of data mined from the increasing number of sensors and connector nodes, advanced computing power, and improvements in connectivity, along with rapid advances in machine intelligence and neural networks, are motivating companies to truly transform.
+The wealth of data mined from the increasing number of sensors and connected nodes, advanced computing power, and improvements in connectivity, along with rapid advances in machine intelligence and neural networks, are motivating companies to truly transform.
 It’s an overarching priority for a company to quickly evolve into a forward-thinking enterprise.

 Digital is a massive opportunity, to be sure, and most likely to be top of the executive team’s agenda.
 But there are three other areas in which we’re seeing significant investment, either as stand-alone initiatives or as components of a broader digital transformation journey.
 We took a look at each of these to determine how we could best assist our customers in meeting their goals.